pletzer/swatParallel/README.md

 ### Prepare an experiment

 ```
-./swt prep -c <exp.json>
+swt prep -c <exp.json>
 ```
 This will create the run directory structure and create the run scripts.

 Note: copying the files can be slow.
 You can accelerate this step by passing the `-n <num_procs>`.
 On mahuika, you can submit a job like so:
 ```
-srun --ntasks=1 --cpus-per-task=8 ./swt prep -c examples/ex20/ex20.json -n 8
+srun --ntasks=1 --cpus-per-task=8 swt prep -c examples/ex20/ex20.json -n 8
 ```
-(for instance).
+for instance, with the option `-n 8` matching the `--cpus-per-task=8` value passed to the SLURM scheduler.
 In the above, we're using 8 processes from a single node to create the 20 directories.

-### Run the experiment
+### Create the run script

 ```
-./swt run -c <exp.json>
+swt run -c <exp.json>
 ```
 This will generate the SLURM script to launch the tasks.
 To submit the script, type
 ```
-sbatch run/<exp>/run.sl
+sbatch <run_dir>/run.sl
 ```
 Typically, `run.sl` will submit an array of jobs.
 You can track the execution of the jobs with
 ```